-In some situations, we are faced with features whose cost rises sharply.
-We should take this into account and expect to perform more work up front.
-We should also try to minimize the cost so that we can gain the benefits of the incremental method.
-Here are some examples.
+In some situations we are faced with features whose cost rises sharply.
+We should take this into account and expect to perform more work upfront.
+We should also try to minimize the cost, so that we can gain the benefits of the incremental method.

-- Externally used published APIs.
-Once the APIs are in use, customers will demand backward compatibility or a simple upgrade path.
-Effort should be spent on keeping the APIs flexible, minimal, and useful. - Development teams that aren't colocated.
-Up-front effort should be spent on partitioning the system to be developed. - Databases used by multiple, independent applications.
+- Externally used published APIs: once the APIs are in use, customers will demand backwards compatibility or a simple upgrade path.
+Effort should be spent on keeping the APIs flexible, minimal and useful. - Development teams that aren't co-located.
+Upfront effort should be spent on partitioning the system to be developed. - Databases used by multiple, independent applications.
 Common abstractions should be used to encapsulate persistence.
-When applications are released independently, the persistence and model layer should support some level of multiple version support. - Software in which release to customers or distribution is expensive.
-Frequent releases can train the development and production team to perform these tasks as efficiently as possible.

-Aspects of the application that have an overall effect on all of its parts.
-Examples are internationalization, scalability, error handling, and so on.
+When applications are released independently, the persistence and model layer should support some level of multiple version support. - Software where release to customers or distribution is expensive.
+Frequent releases can train the development and production team to perform these tasks as efficiently as possible. - Aspects of the application that have an overall effect on all of its parts.
+Examples are: internationalization, scalability, error handling...
 Having to make changes that affect all of the software makes refactoring very expensive.

-Interfaces between different teams, global properties of the system, and software that is distributed to remote customers have a high cost of change.
-Some areas that are commonly thought to have a high cost may have a surprisingly low cost of change.
+Summary: interfaces between different teams, global properties of the system and software that is distributed to remote customers have a high cost of change.

+Some areas that are commonly thought to have a high cost may have a surprisingly low cost of change:

-- Except for hard, time-critical software, well-factored code can be changed to meet performance criteria.
-A few simple and general design techniques can be used up front.
-Most of the performancerelated work can be done only after measurements have been made on the integrated system.
-A process that integrates and delivers often, combined with performance measurements, is the most effective way of developing well-performing software. - Database schema changes for software that is owned by one team.
-A team can get very good very quickly at dealing with schema or interface changes if all of the software is owned by the team.
-Version detection, upgrade programs, and encapsulation of version-dependent modules enabled my team to make fundamental changes to the database structure, without any customer noticing it.
+- Except for hard time-critical software, wellfactored code can be changed to meet performance criteria.
+A few simple and general design techniques can be used upfront.
+Most of the performance-related work can only be done after measurements have been made on the integrated system.
+A process that integrates and delivers often, combined with performance measurements is the most effective way of developing well-performing software. - Database schema changes for software that is owned by one team.
+A team can get very good very quickly at dealing with schema or interface changes, if all of the software is owned by the team.
+Version-detection, upgrade programs and encapsulation of version-dependent modules allowed my team to make fundamental changes to the database structure, without any customer noticing it.